acfinspace/Spacelibraryoftales/docs/authors/korsavius/asthebutterflysoars.md

 > Original post: [https://backstage.eve-inspiracy.com/index.php?topic=7234.0](https://backstage.eve-inspiracy.com/index.php?topic=7234.0)

-> How far would you go to protect your way of life?
+> Author’s Note: How far would you go to protect your way of life?
 Your passion?
 Your love?
 One Gallentean living in Solitude learns how far he would go.

 > Warning: Graphic imagery ahead.